Man denies selling gold coins stolen in Clinton burglary

-DECATUR — Jason C. Herendeen appeared in Macon County Circuit Wednesday, pleading not guilty to burglary and pocketing more than $4,600 from the sale of gold bullion coins stolen in a Clinton burglary.
+DECATUR — Jason C. Herendeen appeared in Macon County Circuit Court on Wednesday, pleading not guilty to burglary and pocketing more than $4,600 from the sale of gold bullion coins stolen in a Clinton burglary.

-Herendeen, 25, denied two counts of burglary and a further charge of theft.
+Herendeen, 25, of Charleston, denied two counts of burglary and a further charge of theft.

 Pope said that raid happened on Aug.
 29, 2019, and executed a search warrant that found Herendeen in possession of gold coins.
 A sworn affidavit quoted Herendeen as admitting he knew the coins had been stolen earlier from the Clinton burglary.